-We also recognise that children who abuse others and any other child affected by peer on peer abuse are also likely to have considerable welfare and safeguarding issues themselves.
+We also recognise that children who abuse others and any other child affected by peer on peer / child on child abuse are also likely to have considerable welfare and safeguarding issues themselves.

-What is peer on peer abuse?
+What is peer on peer / child on child abuse?

-- Peer on peer abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
-This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence and sexual harassment; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
-For example: - Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend
+- Peer on peer / child on child abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
+This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
+For example: - o Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer / child on child abuse; it is more likely that girls will be victims and boys perpetrators.
+However both girls and boys can experience peer on peer / child on child abuse but they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time home, school/college, peer group and community and is built upon notions of power and consent.
+Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Peer on peer / child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this is possible.

-- Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer abuse; it is more likely that girls will be victims and boys perpetrators.
-However both girls and boys can experience peer on peer abuse but r they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing type (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) violence. - It is influenced by the nature of the environments in which children/young people spend their time - home, school/college, peer group and community - and is built upon notions of power and consent.
-Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Peer on peer abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this is possible. - While perpetrators of peer on peer abuse pose a risk to others they are often victims of abuse themselves.
+• While perpetrators of peer on peer / child on child abuse pose a risk to others they are often victims of abuse themselves.